jsegoviamartin/jsegoviamartin.github.io/_pages/publications.md

 Conferences
 ======

+Segovia-Martin, J (2024) Exploring solutions to the tragedy of the commons: efficiency traps and emissions cuts. <i>Collective Intelligence: forms, functions and evolution across species, societies, and industries.</i> 15 - 16 May 2024.
+Rabat. <a href= "Program">https://sci.um6p.ma/wp-content/uploads/2024/05/CI_conference_2024_may.pdf</a>

 Segovia-Martín, J. (2021).
 Synchronising the emergence of institutions and value systems. <i> Annual Meeting of the Cognitive Science Society, 43.</i>. <a href= "https://escholarship.org/uc/item/479666vj">https://escholarship.org/uc/item/479666vj</a>

 Segovia Martin, J & Tamariz, M. (2020).
 The co-evolution of value systems and political institutions: a micro-scale model of dissemination of culture [abstract].
 Accepted for a talk at EVOLANG XIII.
 14-17 April.
 Brussels (Belgium)  <a href="https://github.com/jsegoviamartin/jsegoviamartin.github.io/blob/master/Abstract_EvolangXIII_Segovia.pdf" download="Abstract_EvolangXIII_Segovia.pdf">Download the pdf</a>